-7) Create an appropriate graph of the data making ours to include all labels 7.)
+7.)
 Create an appropriate graph of the data making sure to include all labels.
 8.)
 If the Sun's 11-year cycle affects plant growth, what pattern should you see in the graph?
 Does the graph show that the tree growth was affected by the sun's cycle?
 Explain why or why not?
 9.)
 What other factors may have affected the tree growth data?
 10.)
 Discuss the importance of accurate measurement when collecting data.